pl453s/linux-mint-gnome/README.md

 - mint-gnome-control-center: 'Settings' application with some fixes (remove Appearance + Whoopsie)
 - mint-gnome-control-center-data: 'Settings' application data with some fixes (use Linux Mint logo icon)
 - mint-gnome-extensions : Dash to Panel and Dash to Dock, Desktop Icons NG and Top Indicator App
-- mint-gnome-theme: 'Materia' theme with some fixes (https://github.com/pl453s/materia-adapta-gnome)
+- mint-gnome-theme: 'Materia' theme with some fixes (app folder and on screen keyboard)
 - mint-gnome-welcome: First login Python GTK welcome screen (change style, desktop and theme)
 - gnome-customization: 'gnome-tweaks', only better (customize Gnome, Qt5, GDM3, Plymouth and Grub)
 - plymouth-theme-mint: Spinner boot screen which supports UEFI manufacturer logo (BGRT)